sampsyo/cs6120/content/blog/2019-09-25-llvm-backend-for-bril.md

 }
 ```

-Bril program's JSON declaration is generated with `bril2json`.
+We wrote the program in text representation for Bril and get the canonical JSON form Bril program with `bril2json`.
 By running the following commands, the JSON file will be generated and analyzed.
 Our compiler then generates the LLVM code and print out the LLVM program into the destination file.

 ```shell
 cat test.bril | bril2json > test.json
 ./bril-llvm test.json test.llvm
 ```

-By observing the generated LLVM code, we can see that at the very end of branch `b1`, a new instruction is added to avoid no terminator issue.
+By observing the generated LLVM code, we can see that at the very end of branch `b1`, a new instruction is added to avoid the issue where the basic block is missing a terminator.
 Moreover, the print function of Bril is transformed into an LLVM function call with corresponding variables passed in as arguments.

 ```llvm
   b1:                                               ; preds = %0